Should You Really Drop Sugar from Your Diet?

 Before you began your recovery, you may have used drugs or alcohol to medicate your feelings.
-Now that you’re sober, have you been self-medicating with sugar?
+Now that you’re sober, have you been self-medicating with too much sugar?

 Sugar is everywhere: a cookie here, a doughnut there, a teaspoon or two or three in your cup of coffee.
 You can even find sweet treats at your local AA or NA meeting.
 But is there such a thing as too much sugar for someone in recovery?
-How do you know when you have reached a point that is no longer beneficial to you or your health?
+How do you know when you have reached a point that no longer benefits you or your health?

 Below are some signs that you may be eating too much sugar: